FAQ About Adopting

 Do we need to hire an attorney of our own?

-Abrazo generally advises adopting parents to wait until after orientation to begin the homestudy process, so adopters avoid incurring costs until they have been accepted into the program.
-Any time adoptive applicants from outside Texas join Abrazo’s program, they hire a licensed agency in their home locale to complete their homestudy and accept responsibility for all post-placement supervisory visits.
+Abrazo generally advises adopting parents to wait until after acceptance to begin the homestudy process, so adopters avoid incurring costs until they have been accepted into the program.
+Any time adoptive applicants from outside San Antonio or Texas join Abrazo’s program, they typically hire a licensed agency in their home locale to complete their homestudy and accept responsibility for all post-placement supervisory visits.
 The costs of such services are negotiated and paid directly by the adopting parents to their chosen homestudy agency; this expense is not included in the agency fees collected by Abrazo (regardless of whether the adopting family lives in Texas.)

 We want to adopt twins (or triplets)!
 Tell us how that works?